-In setting base salaries, our corporate governance and compensation committee reviews executive compensation for the members of our Peer Group listed above.
+In setting base salaries, our corporate governance and compensation committee reviews executive compensation for the members of our Peer Group.
 Historically we have encouraged an executive compensation philosophy where a significant component of compensation is variable, and salaries are targeted to be at market medians.
 This philosophy reflects our focus on control of general and administrative cash expenses and emphasis on executive compensation being linked to share performance.
 Salaries of senior executive officers also reflect market conditions and levels of responsibility.

-Base salaries paid in 2021, for our named executive officers, increased eleven percent compared to the reduced salaries paid in 2020.
-At our corporate governance and compensation committee meeting on October 27, 2020 it was agreed that the 2020 reduced salaries for our executive officers would be reinstated effective January 1, 2021.
-Subsequently, as a result of the executive compensation review conducted by Mercer, at a meeting held on April 27, 2021, our corporate governance and compensation committee recommended, and our board of directors approved an additional increase to the base salaries for our executive officers effective May 1, 2021.
+Our corporate governance and compensation committee met on December 7, 2021 to discuss base salaries for our executive officers for 2022.
+As a result of the executive compensation review conducted by Mercer in April 2021 and an evaluation of our Peer Group, our corporate governance and compensation committee recommended, and our board of directors subsequently approved, increases to the base salaries for our executive officers effective January 1, 2022.

-The following table summarizes annual base salaries for our named executive officers at December 31, 2021 and December 31, 2020:
+The following table summarizes annual base salaries paid to our named executive officers for the financial years ended December 31, 2022, and December 31, 2021:

-Name and principal position 2021 Base Salary (2) (\$) 2020 Base Salary (1) (\$) Percentage Change Grant B. Fagerheim President and Chief Executive Officer 458,333 396,667 16 Thanh C. Kang Senior Vice President and Chief Financial Officer 343,333 308,000 11 Joel M. Armstrong Senior Vice President, Production and Operations 285,000 256,667 11 Darin R. Dunlop Senior Vice President, Engineering 285,000 256,667 11 David M. Mombourquette Senior Vice President, Business Development and IT 285,000 256,667 11
+Name and principal position 2022 Base Salary (\$) 2021 Base Salary (1) (\$) Percentage Change (%) Grant B. Fagerheim President and Chief Executive Officer 515,000 458,333 12.4 Thanh C. Kang Senior Vice President and Chief Financial Officer 380,000 343,333 10.7 Joel M. Armstrong Senior Vice President, Production and Operations 310,000 285,000 8.8 Darin R. Dunlop Senior Vice President, Engineering 310,000 285,000 8.8 David M. Mombourquette Senior Vice President, Business Development and IT 310,000 285,000 8.8